Zone Look-up Map

 Use-specific standards may:

-- Limit a use in certain zones, locations, or within a particular distance to similar uses or protected zones (e.g. Residential zones).
+- Limit a use in certain zones, locations, or within a particular distance to similar uses or protected zones (such as Residential zones).

 - Provide size limits for a use in certain zones.